-As of the date of this Report, the responsibility of the Nexi Group Compliance structure is entrusted to Vishal Oberoi, as Group Compliance Manager of Nexi.
+As of the date of this Report, the responsibility of the Nexi Group Compliance structure is entrusted to Vishal Oberoi, as Group Compliance Manager of Nexi, who reports to Group Corporate External Affairs and ESG Director.

 The Group Compliance Function is responsible for issuing policies and guidelines falling within the scope of its activities, as well as collecting and consolidating information flows from the Subsidiaries in order to have an integrated view on the main compliance issues.
 In turn, the Compliance Functions of the Subsidiaries, reporting hierarchically to the management bodies of the subsidiaries and/or to the local Managing Directors as the case may be, are in charge of autonomously and independently managing the compliance activities required by local regulations, with reference to the regulatory perimeter assigned to them by the local board of directors (or equivalent body).